tensorflow/privacy/privacy/bolton/README.md

-# Bolton Module
+# Bolton SubPpckage

-This module contains source code for the Bolton method.
+This package contains source code for the Bolton method.
 This method is a subset of methods used in the ensuring privacy in machine learning that leverages additional assumptions to provide a new way of approaching the privacy guarantees.